-You are welcome to use any infrastructure, tools, and benchmarks/applications that satisfy the needs of your project.
+You are welcome to use any infrastructure, tools, and benchmarks/applications that satisfy the needs of your project and that satisfy the instructor.
 However, you will need to justify why you use the infrastructure you choose.
 There are many simulation infrastructures available to perform experimental computer architecture research.
-Some of the tools you might find useful are provided on the course website are:
+The easiest way to started would be to use the simulators and infrastructures already available and being worked on at CMU.

 Note that your proposed project does not have to use a simulator for evaluation.
 You can design real hardware, FPGA implementations, or even provide theoretical analyses.
-You only need to convincingly justify that your methodology is valid and satisfactory for the purposes of the project you propose.
+You need to convincingly justify that your methodology is valid and satisfactory for the purposes of the project you propose.